JetBrains/kotlin-native/COCOAPODS.md

 Kotlin/Native provides integration with the [CocoaPods dependency manager](https://cocoapods.org/).
-You can add dependencies on Pod libraries stored in the CocoaPods repository or locally as well as use a multiplatform project with native targets (Kotlin Pod) as a CocoaPods dependency.
+You can add dependencies on Pod libraries stored in the CocoaPods repository or locally as well as use a multiplatform project with native targets as a CocoaPods dependency (Kotlin Pod).

 You can manage Pod dependencies right in Intellij IDEA enjoying its benefits of working with code, such as code highlighting and completion.
 You can build the whole Kotlin project with Gradle as a whole not switching to Xcode.